mmaxim/irssi-wmii-notifications/README.md

 The purpose of this script is to allow Irssi to communicate important events to the wmii status bar.
-This includes private messages, and messages in public channels that mention certain keywords.
+This includes private messages, and messages in public channels that mention certain keywords (such as the user's nickname).
 The notification are clered either by issuing the /wclear command, or by switching to the window that the notification originated from.